 The new center is nearly 50,000 sf and has a parking lot, which is the site of the two retaining walls.
 The smaller of the two was a fill wall needed to hold the dead load of the parking lot.
 Installation was very straightforward and accomplished without unexpected challenges.

 Installing the second of the two walls was much more eventful.
 The issues that arose on-site revolved around a 20-inch water main line which was known to be there but had not been potholed yet.
 It serviced the entire west side of the city of Independence.
 Not only was there a risk of cutting off the water supply to half the population, there was eminent danger to everyone on the jobsite that the waterline could fail and flood the area as a result of the wall construction.

-The approach that was decided on was to start construction at the low point and install moving away from the waterline to keep the soil in place for stabilization.
-When this part was completed, the installer built the part of the wall going toward the line.
+The approach that was decided on was to start construction at the low point and go away from the waterline to keep the soil in place for stabilization.
+When this was completed, the installer built the part of the wall going toward the line.
 As they neared it, the bank began to fail; they found they could only excavate 12 lineal feet at a time, just enough to put in the required geogrid, build the wall up and backfill to stabilize the bank and waterline.

 Their method was working until at one point the bank collapsed and exposed 60 feet of the line.
-At this juncture, the installation team leader knew they had to leave in place what soils were left and move to the other end of the wall.
+At this critical juncture, the installation team leader knew they had to leave in place what soils were left and move to the other end of the wall.
 They shot a laser on the last base course block that had been laid, made calculations, and began construction on the other end.